 - You have no other way of paying the mortgage or rates arrears, such as accessing savings or the sale of assets

-You will generally be ineligible for an early release of superannuation for mortgage assistance if you are:
+According to the ATO, you will generally be ineligible for an early release of superannuation for mortgage assistance if you are:

 - not currently in arrears on your mortgage or council rates, even if you expect to have difficulty making future repayments